Connected Consumers

 Checkout procedure sign

-After our local shops reopened, for the first time since March, I masked up to hit our freshly reopened shops for some product scouting and retail therapy.
+A few weeks ago, for the first time since March, I masked up to hit our freshly reopened shops for some product scouting and retail therapy.
 It’s nearly impossible to normalize the face masks, Plexiglas, sanitizer stations, and air hugs with store owners, but something felt oddly refreshing about the excursion.
 I remembered how much I missed our independent shops and the experience of human connection within.

 We’ve witnessed retailers pivot in more ways than we thought were possible, somehow managing to raise their customer service games in the middle of a global pandemic that’s completely upended retail.
 Many took to doorstep deliveries, “try-before-you-buy” programs, and FaceTime appointments and also shifted their buys to suit the needs of customers.
 Now, many report that during the closure, they heard from their customers more frequently.